yelmuratoff/template/README.md

 # Starter template for one module apps

-This is an immensely adaptable Flutter starter, crafted with an ideally predetermined layout and encompassing libraries that can be used across a vast array of applications.
+This is a highly adaptable Flutter starter kit, designed with an ideal layout and equipped with libraries that can be utilized in a wide variety of applications.

-To take advantage of this repository, simply click on the "Use this template" button.
-The subsequent instructions will guide you through the process of integrating and deploying this starter within your distinct projects.
+To utilize this repository, simply click on the "Use this template" button.
+The subsequent instructions will guide you through the process of integrating and deploying this starter within your projects.

-Based on the Sizzle Starter.

 ## Features

-- 🔥 Rapid installation process
+- 🔥 Included in the ISpect tool
+   - ✅ Draggable button for route to ISpect page, manage Inspector tools
+   - ✅ Localizations: ru, en.
+(I will add more translations in the future.)
+   - ✅ Talker logger implementation: BLoC, Dio, Routing, Provider
+   - ✅ Feedback builder
+   - ✅ Debug tools
+   - ✅ Cache manager
+   - ✅ Device and app info
-- 🧜 Designed to be flexible, easy to expand, and simple to maintain
+- 🧜 Flexible design, easy to expand, and simple to maintain
-- 📦 Assortment of reliable and tested libraries
+- 📦 Collection of reliable and tested libraries
-- 🚛 GitHub Actions and GitLab CI pre-configured
+- 🚛 Pre-configured GitHub Actions and GitLab CI
-- 🚀 Cutting-edge, feature-oriented architecture
+- 🚀 State-of-the-art, feature-oriented architecture
-- 📌 Comprehensive documentation and exciting roadmap ahead
+- 📌 Comprehensive documentation with an exciting roadmap ahead
-- 🐛 Bug reporting, error tracking and analytical capabilities
+- 🐛 Bug reporting, error tracking, and analytical capabilities
-- 😌 Themes and additional amenities...
+- 😌 Themes and additional amenities

 ## How to guides